Frequently Asked Questions

 How do I stay on the mailing list?

-In order to stay on our active customer list, you will need to place a 2 yard minimum order (or $47 equivalent) from every other quarterly mailer.
-Our quarterly mailers, with 12-15 swatches, are sent every three months (January, April, July and October).
+In order to stay on our active customer list, you will need to place a 2 yard minimum order (or $50 equivalent) from every other quarterly mailer.
+Our Quarterly Mailers, with 12-15 swatches, are sent every three months (January, April, July and October).

 How do I get swatches?

-The swatch mailing for new customers includes thirty washed samples.
+Our Quarterly Mailers include 12 to 15 washed samples.
+You can find out more about our Quarterly Mailer here.
 We ask for a $5.00 payment to cover the cost of mailing and assembly.
-PLEASE NOTE that the New Customer Mailer is taking a break and will not be offered again until early 2020 (New Customer Mailer only... we will continue to send Quarterly Mailers as usual).
-If you place a minimum $47 order from that selection, you will be placed on our regular mailing list to receive swatches as they are sent out every three months.
-You only need to place a 2 yard order (or $47 equivalent) from every other mailer to stay on the swatch mailing list.
+If you place a minimum $50 order from that selection, you will be placed on our regular mailing list to receive swatches as they are sent out every three months.
+You only need to place a 2 yard order (or $50 equivalent) from every other mailer to stay on the swatch mailing list.

 What do I receive when I order swatches/mailer?

 Each mailer contains washed swatches, 1-1/2 inches by 2-1/2 inches.
 This gives you a good idea of how the wool looks and feels.
 The larger plaids are harder to swatch but we do our best to describe the colors and patterns.
 We also post eSwatches of our mailer at the start of each quarter so you can get a better feel for the size and repeat of larger plaids.
-The new customer mailer contains approximately 30 swatches of our current, in-stock inventory, and Wool Studio staples.
-Quarterly mailers have 12-15 new and/or restocked woolens.
+Quarterly Mailers have 12-15 new and/or restocked woolens.
 We strive to continually have interesting and unique colors and patterns, as well as our sought-after collection of lights and neutrals.

 Can I request individual swatches of specific wool?

 No, sorry.
 We do not offer customized swatches of specific wool.
-Please consider ordering our new customer swatch set as an alternative.
+Please consider ordering our latest Quarterly Mailer set as an alternative.

 How can I order?

-Call, fax or e-mail.
-Fax and e-mail work well to help document your order.
+Call or e-mail.
+E-mail work well to help document your order.
 You can email us from the Ordering Tab of our web site.
 Letting us know who you are, your address and your choice of payment method helps reduce questions and gets your order processed more quickly.
 Organizing your order before sending it to us helps us to more efficiently pack and ship your order.
 We are always happy to help you.

 Do we sell wholesale?